 David J. Pinsky, MD

-J. Griswold Ruth and Margery Hopkins Ruth Professor of Internal Medicine
+J. Griswold Ruth MD and Margery Hopkins Ruth Professor of Internal Medicine

 Chief, Division of Cardiovascular Medicine